fenok/galaxis/README.md

 -   `body` - body of the request.
 -   `headers` - headers of the request.
 -   `lazy` - boolean, lazy requests are not performed automatically.
+-   `refetchQueries` - array of `PartialRequestData` objects that will be queried after successful mutation with this request.
 -   `optimisticResponse` - optimistic value for `data` field.
 -   `disableSsr` - boolean, if `true`, there will be no network request on server.
 -   `disableInitialRenderDataRefetchOptimization` - boolean, if `true`, the query with this request may refetch itself on initial render even with cached data, depending on `fetchPolicy`.